 Parent visitors

-[this section on parent visitors is optional.
-Principals may want to adopt if disruptive/inappropriate visits by parents are an issue at your school]

-We understand that there may occasionally be a reason why a parent or carer may want to speak to or see their child at school, during school hours.

-If there is a particular pressing or unavoidable issue that cannot wait until the end of the school day, we ask that parents or carers call the school office to make the request to speak to or see their child during school hours.

-We also ask that parents avoid arranging to visit their children at school wherever possible, as this can cause inappropriate disruptions to the school day.

 All parents or carers who visit our school during school hours, other than for the purposes of school pick ups and drop offs or for specific school events (eg parent teacher interviews, concerts, assemblies etc), are required to sign in as a visitor at the school office.

 Parents or carers who are prohibited from entering the school under a court order or direction of the Principal are not permitted to visit the school.
-Our school [insert the school’s procedures for managing parents/carers restricted from attending the school e.g. maintains and provides office staff with a list of restricted parents/carers which may include identifying photographs and any other information as required depending on the level of risk posed.]
+Our school maintains and provides office staff with a list of restricted parents/carers which may include identifying photographs and any other information as required depending on the level of risk posed.

 Other visitors